uowoolab/CSD-cleaner/README.md

 # CSD-cleaner

-Run the code with the --help flag to see available, and how to use it.
+Run the code with the --help flag to see available options, and how to use it.